black-hole-group/fermipy-tutorial/README.md

 # Acknowledgements

-The Fermi LAT Collaboration, particularly Matt Wood and Jeremy Perkins for the previous work on the jupyter notebooks, [analysis threads](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/)) and for creating the awesome Docker image
+The Fermi LAT Collaboration—particularly Matt Wood and Jeremy Perkins—for developing `FermiPy`, some Jupyter notebooks which served as inspiration for this activity and for creating the extremely convenient Docker image.

 # TODO